damosull/cypress-cucumber/README.md

 All Azure DevOps CI Pipelines are available in the `pipelines` folder.
 Currently we have 3:

-- `adhoc-full-command`(link to be added) - This pipeline can be used to run any specific tests.
+- [adhoc-full-command.yml](pipelines/adhoc-full-command.yml) - This pipeline can be used to run any specific tests.
 The build parameter accepts a run command which can be amended as needed.
-- `adhoc-tags`(link to be added) - This pipeline can be used to run either the Smoke or Regression tests.
+- [`adhoc-tags.yml`](pipelines/adhoc-tags.yml) - This pipeline can be used to run either the Smoke or Regression tests.
 The build parameter accepts a test suite name which determines the tests to be run.
 These tests are grouped using `@Smoke` or `@Regression` tags.
-- `daily-regression`(link to be added) - This pipeline runs all the regression tests on QA environment.
+- [daily-regression.yml](pipelines/daily-regression.yml) - This pipeline runs all the regression tests on QA environment.
 It runs once daily at a specific time.

 <br/>